-Many groups provide a weekly, “visit” to make sure that their customer’s technology is working properly.
-This is based on an hourly billing model that required someone showing up to get paid.
-The problem is it’s 100% reactive and there is no reason to physically show up anymore.
-Do all of your technology issues happen on Wednesday at 2pm?
+Many groups provide a weekly, Onsite IT “visit” to make sure that their customer’s technology is working properly.
+This is based on an hourly billing model that requires someone to show up to get paid.
+The problem is it’s 100% reactive and there is no reason to show up anymore physically.
+Do all of your technology issues happen on Wednesday at 2 pm?
 What about when there is an issue and the visit will be next week?

-The physical visit phenomenon started in the early days of the technology provider business.
+The Onsite IT phenomenon started in the early days of the technology provider business.

-You were sold a block of hours (or monthly retainer) and in order to make sure they were used someone showed up to check on things once a week.
+You were sold a block of hours (or monthly retainer), and someone showed up to check on things once a week to ensure they were used.
 Remote support tools and networks were less reliable, so physically showing up was often required.
-This is very similar to visiting family members, it doesn’t count unless you show up!
+This is similar to visiting family members; it doesn’t count unless you show up!

-If your technology provider is showing up at some predetermined time, it’s time to consider why.
+If your technology provider shows up at some predetermined time, it’s time to reconsider onsite IT.

 There are three main reasons this still happens: